End Of Life Care At Home Euthanasia

 Who should be present during the procedure?
 Is it okay to have my children or other pets be a part of the process?

-This is completely up to you.
-If you and your family wish to be with your pet during their final moments, that is fine.
-If you do not and wish to step out of the room before the last injection is given, that is perfectly fine too.
 Whether your children can observe is also up to you.
 Dr. Jones has previously worked with children from infants to 10+ years for nearly two decades.
 Our experience is that simple honesty in the proceedings is best, whether you chose for them to watch or not.
 Even if they are not part of the actual euthanasia, it is often helpful for children and teens to be part of the grieving process.
 This could include writing a letter to the pet to be buried with them or sent for cremation, painting the clay paw print when it is dry, or helping design a shadowbox with some special mementos like photos, a lock of hair, or the pet's collar.

 How much does it cost to perform an at home euthanasia?